-Note: You can use pinch gestures to zoom in and out.
+Note: Use pinch gestures to zoom in and out.
 Place two fingers on the screen and move them apart to zoom in.
 Place two fingers on the screen and bring them together to zoom out.

 Route Guidance

 - A Turn indicator.
 Select to hear the last voice prompt. - B Point of interest.